cloudfoundry-incubator/bits-service-release/test/test_rolling_enablement_of_bits-service.md

       -H "Authorization: $(cf oauth-token)"
     ```

-5. Now check blobstore request log in the second terminal.
-    ```console
-    bash@api_z1/1$ tail /var/vcap/sys/log/blobstore/output
-    ```
-    You should see the IP address of both CCs in the filtered output file.
+5. Now go back to blobstore access log.
+You should see the IP address of both CCs.

 6. Enable the bits service for one CC and repeat the steps.
     ```console